TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 Even though in MiniJava some keywords are reserved, Jasmin has its own keywords.
 Some Jasmin implementations consider those as reserved, some do not.
 Typical examples are keywords such as `field` or `class`.
 In the Spoofax implementation, we do not reserve these, but other Jasmin implementations might do, particularly if they may not have the latest updates (Debian for example).
 See [StackOverflow](http://stackoverflow.com/questions/10371352/how-to-handle-field-named-as-keywords-in-jasmin) for more information about this.

-## Challenges
+## Challenge

 Challenges are meant to distinguish excellent solutions from good solutions.
-Typically, they are less guided and require more investigation and programming skills.
+Typically, they are less guided and require more investigation or higher programming skills.

-### Automatic Code Generation

-Real-world compilers like the JDT generate code silently in the background.
-Implement a similar behaviour, using Spoofax's `on-save` builder.
-In your main Stratego file, change `editor-save` to run your compiler: `editor-save = where(analysis-save-default(|<language>)); generate-java-class-files`. `editor-save` has the same input interface as a builder, but the output should be `None()`.
-This means that you cannot return a `(filename, result)` tuple like a normal builder, but need to write to a file yourself.

-Implement a strategy `write-file` that rewrites a pair of file name and file content to itself.
-As a side effect, this strategy should create (if necessary) and write a file.
-These strategies might be useful:

-* `<fopen> (filename, "w")` opens a file for writing and gives you a file descriptor of the open file.
-* `<fputs> (content, filedescriptor)` writes to a file.
-* `<fclose> filedescriptor` closes a file.
-* `<refresh-workspace-file> filename` refreshes a file in the Eclipse workspace.
+{: .notice .notice-success}

+The JVM provides different Java bytecode instructions to load integer constants, which differ in memory consumption both in the constant pool and in the actual bytecode.
+As explained in the lecture, generated code can be optimised after code generation.
+This keeps code generation and optimisation separated, and allows reuse of optimisations in different compiler backends.

+Implement an optimisation strategy `optimize-jbc`, which optimises a sequence of Java bytecode instructions by replacing instructions to load integer constants with more efficient variants.
+Integrate this strategy into your code generation by applying it in `class-to-jbc` to the sequence of generated Java bytecode instructions.